-In addition, S&I supported faculties such as Education, Arts and Social Sciences as well as Theology to work towards improved systemic sustainability through faculty-specific renewal strategies.
-Medicine and Health Sciences was also supported in increasing its academic footprint through a new undergraduate nursing science programme and expanding its clinical platform to the Northern Cape.
+In addition, S&I supported faculties such as Education, Arts and Social Sciences as well as Theology to work towards improved systemic sustainability through faculty-specific

 ADVANCING INTERNATIONALISATION

 A FUTURE-FIT INTERNATIONALISATION PLAN AND FURTHER SUPPORT STRUCTURES

 Having established SU International with its six centres as a more efficient organisational structure in 2016, efforts to produce an internationalisation strategy for SU started in all earnest in the year in review.
 Guided by the DHET's newly published Draft Policy Framework for the Internationalisation of Higher Education in South Africa, a position paper was drafted to serve as a basis for a broader strategy on internationalisation, which is scheduled for completion in the course of 2018.